Dynamic Placement in Refugee Resettlement

-As a result, in 2017, the American resettlement agency HIAS began to match refugees to communities using the matching software \annie{} \textsc{Moore} (Matching and Outcome Optimization for Refugee Empowerment), which is designed to maximize the total number of refugees who obtain employment soon after arrival~\citep{ahani2020placement}.
-Refugees are allocated to HIAS over the course of the year, and HIAS must assign these refugees to a community immediately and irrevocably.
-However, HIAS's matching software \annie{} \textsc{Moore} (Matching and Outcome Optimization for Refugee Empowerment) allocates the weekly batches of arriving refugees in a greedy way.
-That is, each batch of arrivals is allocated by separately maximizing the expected employment of this batch, subject to not exceeding remaining community capacities and subject to ensuring that refugees have access to relevant services.
-By contrast, in order to optimize employment in such a \emph{dynamic} setting, an algorithm must carefully manage the capacities by weighing in every placement decision whether a slot of capacity is more beneficial when used by a refugee in the current batch or when saved up for some refugee potentially arriving later in the year.
+Since promoting employment is so crucial, the American resettlement agency HIAS began in 2017 to match refugees to communities using the matching software \annie{} \textsc{Moore} (Matching and Outcome Optimization for Refugee Empowerment), which is designed to maximize the total number of refugees who obtain employment soon after arrival~\citep{ahani2020placement}.
+Each week, the US goverment assigns a new batch of refugees to HIAS, and \annie{} suggests which community each refugee in the batch should be placed in.
+Before this work, \annie{} made its suggestions using a greedy algorithmic approach, that is, each batch of arrivals was allocated by separately maximizing the expected employment of this batch (subject to the remaining community capacities and ensuring that refugees have access to necessary services).
+Allocating affiliate capacity in such a greedy way will likely lead to suboptimal employment, however: A placement algorithm could achieve better employment by weighing in each placement decision whether a slot of capacity is more beneficial when used by a refugee in the current batch or when saved up for some refugee potentially arriving later in the year.

 In this paper, we improve the optimization approach of \annie{} by intentionally incorporating the dynamic nature of the matching problem.
 For this, we design two closely related algorithms---one based on stochastic programming and another based on Walrasian equilibrium---that optimize the dynamic matching of refugees to communities in the United States.
-Our focus is to study these algorithms in a rich model that captures all of the relevant practical features of the refugee resettlement process including indivisible families of refugees, batching, and unknown numbers of refugee arrivals.
+Our focus is to study these algorithms in a rich model that captures all of the relevant practical features of the refugee resettlement process, including indivisible families of refugees, batching, and unknown numbers of refugee arrivals.
 We evaluate the performance of our algorithms on HIAS data from 2014 until 2019.
-We show that both algorithms achieve over 98 percent of the hindsight-optimal employment in all years compared to a greedy (myopic) algorithm which typically achieves only around 90 percent.
-This is quite remarkable because the two algorithms we deploy are only known to have good theoretical properties in a rather unrealistic case of our model (with known arrival numbers and without families or batching).
+We show that both algorithms achieve over 98 percent of the hindsight-optimal employment in all years whereas the greedy baseline achieves only around 90 percent.
 We then describe how we implemented our algorithms within \annie{} to create \annie \ 2.0, which has been well-received by HIAS leadership: ``\annie \ 2.0 is a game-changer for our pre-arrivals processes, allowing us to plan and optimize our pre-arrival strategy a year rather than a week ahead.''